 1. He was born on 8th August 1982, in Kaduna, Northern Nigeria.

 2. He is from Akwa Ibom state, in the Southern part of Nigeria.
 This has brought so much hatred and tribal criticism to his side but he is not worried about that as he said it even makes him stronger.

-6. He won a Player of the Year as goalkeeper despite not playing for the championship-winning team During the 2008-2009 season while playing for Hapoel Tel Aviv in the Israeli Premier League.
-Enyeama was named the Player of the Year.
-This was quite unusual.
-Goalkeepers rarely receive the award, and Hapoel did not win the championship that season.
+6. He won a Player of the Year as goalkeeper despite not playing for the championship-winning team.
+During the 2008-2009 season, while playing for Hapoel Tel Aviv in the Israeli Premier League, Enyeama was named the Player of the Year.
+This was quite unusual because goalkeepers rarely received the award, and Hapoel did not win the championship that season.